hmc-alpaqa/metrinome/README.md

 The script to run the experiment can be found at `src/klee_algs.py`.
 When inside the docker image, running the script will run Klee on each of the functions in the `functions` list and record the data for each of the fields in `fields` into a pandas dataframe.
 It will write the dataframe to a csv in `src/tests/cFiles/fse_2020_benchmark/frames` and create matplotlib plots for each field in `src/tests/cFiles/fse_2020_benchmark/graphs`.
 The data and graphs for the algorithms in the study is already in those locations.

-To analyze the data, use `src/analyze_manual.py` to find best fit functions if you have found the breakpoints and know the general functional form (exponential, quadratic, etc).
-To automatically find the breakpoints and functional forms, use `src/analyze_manual.py`.
+With higher max-depths, Klee often starts timing out so the paths completed starts dropping or behaving weirdly so the data past this point is not very useful.
+If you manually find the "breakpoints," you can use `src/analyze_manual.py`to find best fit functions if you also can guess the general functional form (quadratic, exponential, etc). `src/analyze_manual.py` will try to automatically find the breakpoints and the best functional form to fit the data.

 # Useful REPL Features